10 Common Weaknesses of Entrepreneurs

-Entrepreneurs often have a thousand things going on in their mind.
+Our First Common Weaknesses of Entrepreneurs is very relatable.
+Most often business leaders have a thousand things going on in their minds.
 Many have the ability to switch rapidly from one idea to another.
 This may leave many people confused.

 2. Demanding Perfection from all:

-Entrepreneurs are perfectionists.
+The second Common Weaknesses of Entrepreneurs is that they are perfectionists.
 Most are never satisfied with their own work, as well as the work of others.
-This can cause delays and run up costs, in the business.
+This can cause delays and run-up costs, in the business.

 Mostly it will cause friction and frustration in relationships with team members, partners, and customers.